savashn/ecewo-docs/src/content/docs/docs/async-operations.md

 Ecewo includes an `async.h` module that provides `task()` and `then()` APIs, similar to `promise().then()` behavior in JavaScript.
 These are simplify working with [libuv](https://github.com/libuv/libuv), a native C library designed for asynchronous I/O operations.

-`async.h` uses a thread pool approach, meaning it creates a new thread each time it runs.
-Therefore, using it for lightweight tasks may result in thread-switching overhead and unnecessary memory usage.
+`async.h` uses libuv’s thread pool to execute tasks in the background.
+While it doesn't create a new thread for every task, using it for very lightweight operations may still introduce context-switching overhead and unnecessary resource usage.

-For this reason, it is recommended to use `async.h` only for heavy operations — such as file based operations or external API calls.
+For this reason, it is recommended to use `async.h` only for **heavy or long-running operations** — such as processing large files or making external API calls that involve network latency or blocking behavior.

-For database queries, Ecewo supports `libpq` — an asynchronous library for PostgreSQL — out of the box.
-If you are using PostgreSQL, it is recommended to use `pquv.h` instead of `async.h`.
-See the [Async Postgres Queries](/docs/async-operations/#async-postgres-queries).

-If you’re using another database, such as SQLite, you may still use `async.h` for performance-critical queries.
+For asynchronous database queries, see the [Async Postgres Queries](/docs/async-operations/#async-postgres-queries) section.

 ### The Async Logic